Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

 I sent her the link on her birthday morning with a simple text: "Happy birthday, Mom.
 Made you something special."

-She called me twenty minutes later, crying so hard she could barely speak.
+She called me twenty minutes later, moved so hard she could barely speak.

 "Sid," she finally managed, "how did you... this is the most beautiful thing anyone has ever given me."